 4. The teacher and/or Director of Education will contact the parents if deemed appropriate.

 5. In cases where disruptive behavior continues or in cases where the behavior issue is severe, the Director of Education will request to meet with the parents and the student to discuss the situation further.
-Parents may be asked to attend future classes with the student and/or a sign a behavior contract along with the student.
+Parents may be asked to attend future classes with the student and/or to sign a behavior contract along with the student.

 6. The Director of Education, in consultation with the Rabbi, Chairs of the School Committee and/or the President, will have the right to engage in additional remedial action as is deemed appropriate, including removal of the student from the class on a temporary or permanent basis or expelling the student from the school.